moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A number expressing the intended display height of the track content in pixels.

 ### Language {#language}
-A string defining the dominant language of the track.The string MUST be one of the standard Tags for Identifying Languages as defined by [LANG].
+A string defining the dominant language of the track.
+The string MUST be one of the standard Tags for Identifying Languages as defined by [LANG].

 ### Temporal ID {#temporalid}
 A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing with higher temporal fidelity.